CBSE Class 10th Exam Date:17 Feb' 26 - 17 Feb' 26

 (i) Select two varieties of dogs, one with white coat colour, the other with black coat colour.

-(ii) Crossbreed them, taking a male dog from one variety and female dog from the other variety.
+(ii) Crossbreed them, taking a male dog from one variety and a female dog from the other variety.

 (iii) Observe the colour of the offspring of the F1 generation.